roman91DE/geneticAlgorithms4j/README.md

 public class Main {
     public static void main(String[] args) {

-        // define the 3 basic components that describe a candidate solution int chromosomeLength = 50;
+        // provide a prototype solution
-        int minValue = 0;
-        int maxValue = 1;
+        Solution prototypeSolution = new Solution(0, 1, 10);
         // define the size of the population int populationSize = 1000;
         // define the fitness function